blazejdolicki/CHEDAR/README.md

 We use the instructions provided by them to attempt to reproduce their results and we provide below their steps along with our modifications.
 (Some of their commands didn't match the code or missed steps)

-*Commands to CHEDAR are at the end of the README.
+*Commands to run CHEDAR are at the end of the README.

 ## ConvDR